 Animation Should Be Built Into Your Brand

-In 2018, customers are used to encountering many types of animation in their world: 2D, 3D, motion graphics, and everything from amateur stop-motion to cinematic animation masterpieces.
-Big names like Coca-Cola and Apple have used animation in their ads for more than 30 years.
+In 2021, customers are used to encountering many types of animation and motion graphics in their world.
+Mixing 2D and 3D, infusing motion graphics, and including everything from amateur stop-motion to cinematic animation masterpieces are some of the hottest market trends today.
+Big brands like Coca-Cola and Apple have used animation in their ads for more than 30 years.

 Your customers are comfortable with animation and almost expect it to be part of a reputable brand.
 In fact, research shows animation helps people remember your brand name and retain the information you’re sharing.